Dhyāngro

+Fabrication

 The dhyāngro may be either single- or double-headed.
 Double-headed drums are said to have a male side and a female side.
 The drumhead, which is made from animal skin, is struck with a curved beater fashioned from cane.

 The frame may also be equipped with jingles.
 Like the na drum of Tibet, but unlike most frame drums, the dhyāngro usually has a handle.
 The carving in the wooden handle of a dhyāngro may be quite intricate; owing to Buddhist influence, the handles of some drums are fashioned into a kīla.

 Ceremonial use

 A Nepali jhakri holds up a dhyāngro with his left hand, and holds the beater in his right.

 In Nepal, a jhakri (shaman) plays the dhyāngro during traditional shamanic ceremonies.

 The drum is occasionally used in Tibetan Buddhist celebrations, as in an orchestra performing Buddhist music.

-For example: In Malaysia, such a performance greeted the seventh Ling Rinpoche when he visited the Tadika Than Hsiang Farlim and Child Care Centre on Penang Island.
+For example: in Malaysia, such a performance greeted the seventh Ling Rinpoche when he visited the Tadika Than Hsiang Farlim and Child Care Centre on Penang Island.